 Deletion Protocol system second.
 The Hacking Gauge and Deletion Protocol upgrades together form your panic button.
 Deletion Protocol exposes all enemies and stuns them, which is genuinely lifesaving when you're surrounded.
 The Hacking Gauge upgrade shortens the time to fill it, and the Deletion Protocol upgrade makes the ability hit harder and last longer.
 Get both.

 Fast Moves as soon as possible.
 This single-level ability creates a bullet-time window on a perfect dodge.
-The game's dodge timing is described as generous by IGN, so even players who aren't dodge specialists can trigger it reliably.
+The game's dodge timing is forgiving enough that even players who aren't dodge specialists can trigger it reliably.
 The payoff is massive: free damage on exposed weak points with no risk of getting hit back.

 Mod Slots for long-term power.
 Each additional Mod Slot multiplies the value of every Mod you find.
 At max level you can run 6 Mods simultaneously, which compounds bonuses across health, hacking, and damage.
-It's not flashy, but it's one of the highest-impact upgrades in the game according to IGN's tier breakdown.
+It's not flashy, but it's one of the highest-impact upgrades in the game.

 Mod Slot and Thrusters upgrades